 Myrrh is a uterine tonic.
 It is super for supporting healthy menstrual function and to aid trauma (whether that be to the perineum or the psyche) after birth.

-Clearly, it is this uterine action that makes it inadvisable for a pregnancy choice.
-Safety says not before 37 weeks, but personally, I think it is best left until full labor is confirmed, and perhaps not even then, since oils like clary sage and rose have a better action at this time.
+It is this uterine action that makes it inadvisable for a pregnancy choice.
+Safety says not before 37 weeks, but it is best left until full labor is confirmed, and perhaps not even then, since oils like clary sage and rose have a better action at this time.

 Myrrh in Breast Feeding